“You cannot enslave a mind that knows itself. That values itself. That understands itself.” – Wangari Maathai

 What does “home” mean to you?

-I am certified in trauma treatment and have a passion for working with trauma survivors.
-My training in EMDR (Eye Movement Desensitization and Reprocessing) enables me to help people process past traumas so that they are able to move forward with their lives and not feel stuck in the past.
+I am a certified EMDR (Eye Movement Desensitization and Reprocessing therapist and trauma specialist.
+I have a passion for helping trauma survivors process past traumas so that they are able to move forward with their lives and not feel stuck in the past.
 I have done four years of advanced training in a postgraduate Jungian seminar, and incorporate Jungian psychology in my clinical work.

 Come home to yourself

-Psychologically, “home” could be an emotional place where you experience love, acceptance and support.
+Psychologically, “home” could be an emotional place where you experience safety, freedom, acceptance and support.
 Home can also mean . . .

 . . . coming back to yourself, feeling a deep connection with who you are